 All weights in kgs.

-- warm up by hanging/walking to the gym
+- warm up by dead hanging/walking to the gym

 - stretch using an empty bar

-- deadlifts start with lightweight, 2 sets doing max I can for 12 reps (50kg for me)
+- deadlifts start with lightweight, 1 set doing max I can for 12 reps (60kg for me)

-- keep adding weights until you hit/break your one rep PR (I’ll start off by adding 40kg the first time, then add another 30, then 20, then 10, sometimes I have to remove 10 and add 5.)
+- keep adding weights doing max 2-3 reps until you hit/break your one rep PR (I’ll start off by adding 40kg the first time, then add another 30, then 20, then 10, sometimes I have to remove 10 and add 5.)

-- That’s the “heavy” section of deadlift.
-Next I remove weights until I the weights are light enough that I can do 5-8 reps.
-Do two sets there.
+- Next I remove weights until the weights are light enough that I can do 8-12 reps.
+Do 3-6 sets there.

 - Next I do Zottman Curls with one arm at a time.
 Usually 3 sets of 8-12 reps.
 Doing the negative section very slowly.
-I usually do this with 5kg, max 7kg.
+I usually do this with 8kg, max 12kg.

-- side note: Yes I go from lifting 135kg to exercising with 5kg in 10 mins.
+- side note: Yes I go from lifting 160kg to exercising with 8kg.
 That’s probably why I get better results than the all the EGO lifters you probably know.
-More on this later.

 - Next up I do standing dumbbell curls one arm at a time making sure that the arm stretches out completely on the way down.
 3 sets of 8-12.